case-contract-testing/contract-case/packages/case-plugin-base/temp/case-plugin-base.api.md

 // Warning: (ae-internal-missing-underscore) The name "RunContext" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export interface RunContext extends Partial<InjectableContext & LogLevelContext & HasBaseUrlUnderTest & ContractFileConfig> {
+export interface RunContext extends Partial<InjectableContext & LogLevelContext & HasBaseUrlUnderTest & ContractFileConfig & MockConfig> {
     // (undocumented)
     '_case:currentRun:context:brokerBaseUrl'?: string;
     // (undocumented)